openTdataCH/netexRealisationGuideSwitzerland/docs/A4_annex_glossary.md

 # Glossary

 Core terms used in this NeTEx profile, organised alphabetically.
-Each entry includes the profile definition, the official NeTEx XSD annotation, and (where applicable) the Transmodel (EN 12896) definition.
+Each entry includes the definition (adapted to the context of the profile), the official NeTEx XSD annotation, and (where applicable) the Transmodel (EN 12896) definition.

+Note that not all elements are used in the profile.
+Where the element exists and is documented, a link (→ [Full documentation](10_common.md#AlternativeName)) points to the appropriate section in the realisation guide.

 <!-- entur-terms-ready: format maps to SKOS prefLabel + definition -->